Collinsia verna (Blue-Eyed Mary) [20 Seeds]

 Blue-eyed Mary (Collinsia verna) is such a charming little annual, gracing the spring garden with 12- to 18-inch-tall mounds of blue-and-white, lipped blooms.
 Native to parts of eastern and central North America, it is an early source of pollen and nectar for bees and some butterflies too.
 Here in my Pennsylvania garden, it started flowering in mid-April and is still going (though looks to be nearly finished) in late May.
 It grows best in partial shade with average to rich, moist but well-drained soil.

-Collected in late May 2022.
+Collected in late May 2023.
 At least 20 seeds per packet.
 Unknown ecotype (original seeds were from MO).
+Shipping to US addresses only.

 Please read the germination information as well before ordering.